Lakunsin/Network-Access-Control-Lab-ACL-Implementation-/README.md

 ## Overview
 This project demonstrates how to implement Extended Access Control Lists (ACLs) to control communication between hosts in a simulated enterprise network using Cisco Packet Tracer.

+## The Business Case
+In a corporate environment, unrestricted internal communication poses a significant security risk.
+If a guest device is compromised, it could be used for lateral movement to discover and attack sensitive management systems.
+This lab simulates Network Segmentation, ensuring that Guest users are restricted from accessing the Admin infrastructure while maintaining normal operations for the rest of the network.

 ## Objective
 - Block Guest PC from pinging Admin PC
 - Allow all other network communication